WE ARE CREATIVE

 WE ARE DIVERSE

-WE ARE AWESOME
+WE ARE DRIVEN

-Brooke Loving, Executive Director
+Executive Director

 Brooke is the wife of Joe Loving.
-Brooke and three of their six children are diagnosed with Von Willebrand Disease.
+Brooke and three of their seven children are diagnosed with Von Willebrand Disease.
 Brooke is passionate about membership feeling connected and providing programs that will build relationships that will last a lifetime.
 Brooke has been involved with the organization as a member, board member and President of Directors.
 She is looking forward to this new season as Executive Director.

 Mission Statement: